FAQs

 Answer:

 This tool is particularly good tool to use for baselining and ongoing longitudinal assessment of programme effectiveness.
-However, the Greenlight approach is a relational tool that creates expectations in those who are being surveyed.
-Membership and usage of the tool is only endorsed for those organisations who are actually running poverty-elimination programmes and who intend to use the information resulting from the surveys to actually do something about it.
-Using the tool for (a) research purposes only, or (b) where data generation is the main outcome, is not endorsed.
+However, the Greenlight approach is a relational social methodology that creates expectations in those who are being surveyed.
+Membership and usage of the approach is only endorsed for those organisations who are actually running poverty-elimination and other social programmes, and who intend to use the information resulting from the surveys to actually do something about it.
+Using the surveys for (a) research purposes only, or (b) where data generation is the main outcome, is not endorsed.
 Data sold or given for commercial purposes will be strictly prohibited.

 Answer: